Asapin/alkonost/stream_finder/README.md

 ## How it works

-During the initialization process, the module creates new Tokio task, which reads incoming messages from an MPSC channel until the `next_poll_time` in an endless loop.
+During the initialization process, the module creates new Tokio task, which reads incoming messages from an MPSC channel named `rx` until the `next_poll_time` in an endless loop.
 When the deadline is reached, this task loads in parallel the content of every channel it tracks, using `FuturesUnordered`, and extracts live and upcoming streams and premiers and logs all encountered errors while doing so.

-IDs of all found streams and premiers are then sent to the `ChatManager` for further processing, and the `next_poll_time` is updated to `Instant::now() + self.poll_interval`.
+IDs of all found streams and premiers are then sent to the `result_tx` for further processing, and the `next_poll_time` is updated to `Instant::now() + self.poll_interval`.

-When the task finishes its job (either upon receiving `Close` message or due to an unrecoverable error), it also sends `Close` message to the `ChatManager` to indicate, that there will be no further messages from the module.

 ### Possible incoming MPSC messages